AKP–Gülen movement conflict: Release of Ergenekon and Balyoz prisoners

-The Sledgehammer and Ergenekon cases were brought forward, allegedly as a joint effort between the AKP and Gulen Movement, in 2007 against critics of the AKP that threatened the party's hold on power.
+The Sledgehammer and Ergenekon cases were brought forward, allegedly as a joint effort between the AKP and Gülen Movement, in 2007 against critics of the AKP that threatened the party's hold on power.
 Such individuals included several military officers and journalists, including former Chief of General Staff Çetin Doğan.
 The cases were both riddled with claims of irregularities, though many defendants were either sentenced to life in prison for attempting a coup or charged while in jail.

 In February 2014, a law limited the time in which an accused could be imprisoned while formally charged to five years, meaning several Sledgehammer or Ergenekon defendants were released.
 An Istanbul court ordered the release of 230 people after ruling that their rights had been breached.
 In 2015, Erdoğan claimed that the entire country had been misled and deceived during the Sledgehammer case.

 Tape recording revelations

 On the evening of 25 February 2014, a recording was posted on YouTube allegedly featuring Prime Minister Recep Tayyip Erdoğan telling his son Necmettin Bilal Erdoğan to 'nullify' all the cash kept in their home due to the ongoing operations occurring in other government ministers' homes.
+The video received more than 1.5 million hits in less than 24 hours.
 The Prime Minister called the tape a 'dastardly, shameless and nasty montage', adding that there was nothing that he could not give a justification to.
-He claimed that the perpetrators behind the montage were members of the parallel structure (i.e. the Gulen Movement) and committed to beginning legal proceedings into the recording, as well as proving that it was a forgery.
+He claimed that the perpetrators behind the montage were members of the parallel structure (i.e. the Gülen Movement) and committed to beginning legal proceedings into the recording, as well as proving that it was a forgery.

 The recording was broadcast in Parliament by opposition leader Kemal Kılıçdaroğlu, who claimed that new revelations would emerge in the following days and called for the Prime Minister to 'grab a helicopter and flee the country or resign'.
 Legal proceedings began into Kılıçdaroğlu for broadcasting the recording to Parliament, with him being accused of acquiring the recording through illegal methods.
 Despite the investigation later being abandoned, the court decided to restart the case in June 2015.
 The MHP leader Devlet Bahçeli claimed that the tapes put minds into shock, adding that the unjustifiable recording would go down in Turkish history as a disgrace.